Myzel394/locus/README.md

 location decentralized on multiple servers of your choice using Nostr, meaning that you are not locked to a service.
 No authentication required.

+Locus is currently not in active development.
+I am unable to work on it as much as I would like.
+I will still fix security issues and maintain it, but there will not be any new features in the foreseeable future.
+I am open for any Pull Requests.

 # Download

 **iOS currently does not have a release.
 You will need to build and install the app yourself.**